batoorsohail/batoorsohail/README.md

-- 👋 Hi, I’m @batoorsohail
+- 👋 Hi, I’m Sohail Batoor
 - 👀 I’m interested in Web Developing
 - 🌱 I’m currently learning JavaScript at Microverse
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me by sending me an email: sohailshahidi1435@gmail.com

 <!---
 batoorsohail/batoorsohail is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.